A Guide to Different Types of Flange Faces

 October 1, 2024

 Flanges are essential components in piping systems, used to connect pipes, valves, pumps, and other equipment.
 One of the critical aspects of a flange is its facing, which plays a pivotal role in ensuring a secure and leak-free connection.
-This guide will delve into what flange facings are, the common types of flange facings, their uses, tolerances, and inspection guidelines.
+This guide will delve into what flange facings are, the common types of flange faces, their uses, tolerances, and inspection guidelines.

-What is a Flange Facing?
+What is a Flange Face?

-A flange facing is the surface on the end of a flange that makes contact with a gasket.
+A flange face is the surface on the end of a flange that makes contact with a gasket.
 The primary purpose of a flange facing is to create a seal when bolted together with a matching flange and gasket, ensuring no leaks in the connection.
 The type of facing determines the kind of gasket that can be used, the seal’s strength, and the flange’s overall performance in the piping system.

 Common Types of Flange Facings